-On a moonlit Nullarbor night, Laura Sinclair and son, Jason, witness aliens descend to Earth.
-The extraterrestrials endeavour to form a symbiotic relationship with humankind, and Jason is chosen as a genetic link in a bizarre trial involving the impregnation of human females with hybrid embryos and exploration of spiritual compatibility.
+On a moonlit Nullarbor night, Laura Sinclair and her son, Jason, witness aliens descend to Earth.
+The extraterrestrials endeavour to form a symbiotic relationship with humankind.
+Jason is chosen as a genetic link in a bizarre trial involving the mystical impregnation of human females with hybrid embryos and exploration of spiritual compatibility.

-What follows tests the resolve of Laura to the core.
-Caught in a relentless web of frightening new technologies and alien mystery, spurred by the undying love of her son, she gains a strength of character she never thought possible.
+What follows tests Laura’s resolve to the core.
+Caught in a relentless web of frightening new technologies and alien mystery and spurred by the undying love of her son, Laura gains a strength of character she never thought possible.

-All she has to do is save herself, Jason and several women and unborn children from the scheming plans of man and alien alike …
+All she has to do is save herself, Jason, and several women and their unborn children from the scheming plans of man and alien alike …

 Watch the Milijun trailer